 Managing the impacts of global temperature rise has become increasingly crucial.
-This part of the DCP Chapter addresses both mitigation and adaptation through the identification and restoration of natural areas and their processes which will retain and/or increase the sequestration of CO2 (carbon).
+This part of the DCP Chapter addresses both mitigation and adaptation through the identification and restoration of natural areas and their processes which will retain and/or increase the sequestration of $CO_2$ (carbon).

 - 1. To identify, maintain and improve natural areas and existing ecological processes and functions through the application of in situ (on site) conservation measures and techniques. - 2.
 To retain local biodiversity values at the genetic, species and ecosystem levels. - 3.
-To maintain and improve habitat and ecosystem connectivity at local and landscape levels. - 8.
-To enhance the long-term viability of wildlife corridors and refugia. - 4.
+To maintain and improve habitat and ecosystem connectivity at local and landscape levels. - 4.
+To enhance the long-term viability of wildlife corridors and refugia. - 5.
 To retain and/or enhance carbon (CO2) sequestration in situ (on site).

-Development consistent with the provisions of this Chapter.
+1. Development consistent with the provisions of this Chapter.

-- 1. A Vegetation Management Plan (VMP) is required for any proposal: - a. that will impact High Environmental Value (HEV) vegetation and/or a red flagged area, or requires management of an environmental management buffer within an ecological setback (Table 3); and or - b. that has such a requirement under any other DCP Chapter (e.g. DCP Chapters D2, D3 and D6). - 2.
-A Biodiversity Conservation Management Plan (BCMP) is required for any development that triggers the requirement of a VMP and also either: - a. impacts a threatened fauna species known to occur on site (e.g. koala habitat); and or - b. includes the subdivision of land (determined on a case by case basis). - 3.
+- 1. Where red flagged areas are impacted by infill development, Council may, at its discretion, require the preparation of a Vegetation Management Plan (VMP) - 2.
+A Vegetation Management Plan (VMP), as per Council's guidelines, is required for any proposal: - a. that will impact High Environmental Value (HEV) vegetation and/or a red flagged area, or requires management of an environmental management buffer within an ecological setback (Table 3); and or - b. that has such a requirement under any other DCP Chapter (e.g. DCP Chapters D2, D3 and D6). - 3.
+A Biodiversity Conservation Management Plan (BCMP), as per Council's guidelines, is required for any development that triggers the requirement of a VMP and also either: - a. impacts a threatened fauna species known to occur on site (e.g. koala habitat); and or - b. includes the subdivision of land (determined on a case by case basis). - 4.
 The requirement of a BCMP overrides the necessity of a VMP as both contain similar information and management actions.
 However, a BCMP generally has increased management actions over a longer period of time (See Table 4) and requires more detailed information.

-Note: a preliminary desktop assessment of the site's biodiversity values is available on Councils website and the SEED portal.
+Note 6: a preliminary desktop assessment of the site's biodiversity values is available on Councils website and the SEED portal.
 Pending availability, Council staff can assist with some of this information and provide advice on its implications for preparing the information referred to above.